Your basket is currently empty!

 However, recent research suggests that creatine may also have positive effects on cognitive functions.

-Studies have indicated that creatine supplementation can improve cognitive performance in various tasks requiring short-term and processing speed.
+Studies have indicated that creatine supplementation can improve cognitive performance in various tasks requiring short-term memory and processing speed.

 It appears to enhance working memory capacity, allowing individuals to better retain and manipulate information in their minds.